 [39:23] God has revealed best of the hadith, a book consistent in two paths.
 The skins of those who fear their Lord shiver from it, then their skins and their hearts soften up to God’s message.
 That is God’s guidance; He guides with it (Quran) whoever He wills, and whoever God sends astray, then there is no guide for him.

-[45:6] These are God’s revelations that we recite to you (Muhammad) with the truth.
-Then, in which Hadith other than God and His revelations do they believe?
+[45:6] That is of God’s signs we recite them through you (Muhammad) with the truth.
+Then, in which Hadith after God and His revelations do they believe?

 Proclaiming corrupt shahaadah (faith)

-[3:18] God bears witness that there is no other god except He and so do the angels and possessors of the knowledge established with the justice; there is no other god except He, the Almighty, the Wise.
+[3:18] God has borne witness that there is no god except He and so has done the angels and possessors of the knowledge established with the justice; there is no god except He, the Almighty, the Wise.

 [6:163] There is no partner for Him and in that I (Muhammad) have been commanded, and I am first of the submitters.